-'The dilutive effect of outstanding options is reflected as additional share dilution in the computation of diluted earnings per share.
+including for changes effected prior to the approval of the financial statements by the Board of Directors.
+The dilutive effect of outstanding options is reflected as additional share dilution in the computation of diluted earnings per share.
+This space has been left blank intentionally